quandquang1312/portfolio/index.md

 **Automotive Research Engineer** &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **`2022 - 2023`**
 *LGEDV Da Nang*

-&nbsp;&nbsp;**Application service:**
+&nbsp;&nbsp;&nbsp;Application service:
-&nbsp;&nbsp;Working with the framework layer (C++) as a communicator between HMI and system beneath layers on a QNX-based system.
+&nbsp;&nbsp;&nbsp;&nbsp;Working with the framework layer (C++) as a communicator between HMI and system beneath layers on a QNX-based system.
 Providing and implementing solutions for requirements from clients, maintaining features, preventing them from causing unexpected behaviors.

-&nbsp;&nbsp;**Subsystem service:**
+&nbsp;&nbsp;&nbsp;Subsystem service:
-&nbsp;&nbsp;Working on a service from the subsystem layer (C++) to provide database solution using sqlite.
+&nbsp;&nbsp;&nbsp;&nbsp;Working on a service from the subsystem layer (C++) to provide database solution using sqlite.

 ---
 ## ACHIEVEMENT AND CERTIFICATE